We always recommend that you do not self-host lux.js. There are two main reasons for this:

 Reasons you might want to self-host

 Internal security policies sometimes require that you have complete control over all scripts on your pages by hosting the script contents on your own servers.
 Regular updates to lux.js make this infeasible in most cases.
-You could choose to periodically update your self-hosted lux.js, however this does not provide any security benefits and still requires some level of trust that the upstream source of lux.js is not compromised.
+This can be somewhat mitigated by periodically updating your self-hosted lux.js, however this still requires some level of trust that the upstream source of lux.js is not compromised.

 If security is your main concern, we recommend implementing a feature flag for lux.js.

 Most SpeedCurve users know that third party scripts are a major culprit in making websites slower.
 We understand that putting our script on your page is a big ask, so we go to great lengths to ensure that lux.js does not affect the performance of your pages.

 - The lux.js script is loaded with the async and defer attributes, which means it is downloaded with a low priority and does not block HTML parsing.

 - The lux.js response has a relatively long cache time (7 days), and we estimate a 35% cache rate across all LUX users.

 - The lux.js script is served from Fastly's CDN, which has POPs placed all around the world to minimise latency.

 - We constantly monitor the evaluation time and overall performance of lux.js in our integration environment as well as in the real world.

 If performance is your main concern, we recommend using the SpeedCurve-hosted LUX script.
 If you require more control, we recommend using a reverse proxy from your own CDN.